 How We Test 100s of Products Every Single Month

-How Do We Test?
+How We Find Deals

 Please note that all products, including those we review and recommend, may from time to time be subject to recalls or revised use recommendations.
-We, therefore, urge you to monitor any official announcements at the CPSC website that may be related to the products you purchase.
+We, therefore, urge you to monitor any official announcements on the CPSC website that may be related to the products you purchase.

 Meet Our Team

-Dwyer started her career at Instyle magazine, where she covered celebrity homes and later worked at All You magazine, where she edited cleaning and home decor content and gift guides.
+Dwyer started her career at Instyle magazine, where she covered celebrity homes, and later worked at All You magazine, where she edited cleaning and home decor content and gift guides.
 Her work has also been featured on Real Simple, People, Woman's Day, Brit + Co., and more.